12 Best Things to Do on the Isle of Skye

 The winding concrete path leading down the steep green cliffs toward the Neist Point lighthouse at the westernmost tip of Skye.

-Lealt Falls Viewpoint
+6. Lealt Falls Viewpoint

 Time Needed: 15 – 30 minutes

-Lealt Falls is one of many waterfalls on the Isle of Skye, and one of the most accessible and impressive to visit.
+Lealt Falls is one of the many waterfalls on the Isle of Skye, and one of the most accessible and impressive to visit.

 Just a 25 minute drive from Portree, you can pull into the free car park and admire the falls from a wooden viewing platform, making it a great quick stop even for those on a tight schedule.
 From here, you’ll see the waterfall plunging down into the coastal gorge before continuing towards the sea.